author-image

 Viewing Alerts

 2. Select the Alerts drop-down option.
 This window has three options: Dismiss, Dismiss All, and Older Alerts.
-To view a table of all archived alerts, where you can delete selected alerts, select Older Alerts.
+You can select Older Alerts to view a table of all archived alerts, where you can delete selected alerts.

 Adding a New Device or Host